 He’s as puzzled at the turn of event as anyone.
 He’d said to someone in passing he might one day consider the seminary.
 He figures a phone call must’ve got placed recommending a young man in northeast Alabama.
-A letter then went out addressed to the zip code of a small town populated with green trees and red dirt.
+A letter went out addressed to the ZIP code of a small town populated with green trees and red dirt.

 Youth is an odd thing.
 When we are young, the world is revealing itself with tiny clues leaving us to figure out how to navigate the opportunities ahead.
 Life outside of the nest can go either way – terrifying or enthralling.
 For this young man, he seems hardwired for the second.

 A bit later he brings out his Bible.
 Meaty, brown, with gold-flakes reflecting off the edges of each page.

 “I figured I might need to start reading this – they might be referring to it,” he says.
 His eyes are bright, expressive, and hint at someone who might be up for tossing toilet paper through the trees of a neighbor’s house on a moment’s notice.

 “I’m reading the easy ones first – the short ones with single chapters.”

 As the words hang between us I’m not sure if he’s joking or being serious.
 A betting man might rightly wager on the latter.

 He’s young.
 His feet are where God planted him on the first day he came to be.
 But bit-by-bit the world is opening up around him.
 The winds of change are blowing through the Piedmont of northeast Alabama.
 And for one young man, he’s hitching a ride to wherever they take might lead him.